On 11 May the Government released their Covid-19 recovery strategy:

-Stay at home, protect the NHS, save lives.
+Stay alert, control the virus, save lives.

 What to do if you develop the symptoms of Coronavirus

 Visit the NHS website for information on the symptoms of Coronavirus and what to do if you develop them.